 No matter how many (or few) clinicians may be on the floor, hospital staff must strive to minimize events that can lead to longer hospital stays or transfers to the ICU.
 In every circumstance, clinicians must act quickly, safety, effectively and efficiently to meet the needs of a wide variety of patients, including those who are receiving opioids for pain management.
 To do so, accurate and reliable patient monitoring is essential.

-Covidien provides bedside and handheld capnography monitors along with a complete portfolio of single-use sampling lines.
+Medtronic provides bedside and handheld capnography monitors along with a complete portfolio of single-use sampling lines.

 From neonate to adult, for intubated and non-intubated patients, Covidien capnography monitors are responsive and accurate, and provide continuous data for each patient’s oxygenation and ventilation status.